BrianWeiHaoMa/URLJumper/README.md

 # URLJumper
-A chrome extension that allows mapping "name URL" pairs as shortcuts.
+A chrome extension that allows mapping "name URL" pairs as search shortcuts.
-By default, Alt+M opens the extension for redirecting and Alt+N opens the extension for URL jumping on a new tab.
+By default, Alt+M opens the extension for redirecting the current window and Alt+N opens the extension for URL jumping on a new tab.